 - 1 Air inlet front of the projector

-- 2 Air inlet bottom side of the projector (at the user input side)
+- 2 Air inlet bottom side of the projector

-- 3 Air inlets back of the projector
+- 3 Air inlets left side of the projector

-- 4 Air outlet top of the projector
+- 4 Air outlet back of the projector

 2.6 Web Communicator

 Built-in web application

 The Web Communicator application is a uniquely powerful and easy to use built-in web application for the Barco projector.
 This application provides all the necessary tools necessary to setup and control the connected projector.
 A comprehensive array of easy to access menu pages provide the projectors digital input, output and screen display via a combination of simple buttons and displays.